Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 World’s 5th largest smartphone maker in 2015.
 Xiaomi Inc. is a privately owned Chinese electronics company headquartered in Beijing.

-The Xiaomi’s founder and CEO is Lei Jun, China’s 23rd richest person according to Forbes.
+The Xiaomi’s founder and CEO Lei Jun, China’s 23rd richest person according to Forbes.
 The company sold over 60 million smartphones in 2014.

 Till now, this is the most expensive domain name acquired by a Chinese Internet company.